p0-security/terraform-p0-aws-iam-inventory/README.md

    - Created by Lambda (which assumes OrganizationAccountAccessRole):
      - P0RoleIamResourceLister role with same Google federation
      - Resource Explorer indexes in enabled regions
-     - Aggregator index in us-west-2
+     - Aggregator index in us-west-2 (if no aggregator exists)
      - Default view configuration

+3. P0 Security Integration:
+   - Configures inventory setup for each account
+   - Verifies and configures P0 Security integration
+   - Sets up appropriate labels and states

 ## Workflow